After much trial and error, here is how I do it:

-HG's: Dep Sport Gel used over a leave in (I alternate between a moisturizing LI and a protein LI, depending on what my hair needs) and Giovanni LA Hold Hair Spritz
+HG's: DEP Sport Gel or LA Looks Sport Gel - used over a leave in (alternate between moisturizing LI and a protein LI) and sometimes Giovanni LA Hold Hair Spritz

-Method: Air dry for 20 to 30 minutes, then blow dry the under sections for about 5 minutes for volume.
+Method: Air dry 20 minutes, then diffuse for about 3 minutes for volume.

 2/3 mix waves/curls - coarse, frizz prone, med. thick, porous, at-home color for gray, protein sensitive but I still need it sometimes, and I can't use glycerin in high humidity, NOT CG, wash with regular S&C 2x a week.